umarfchy/MaxVpc/README.md

 ### Ping the server!

 Now, we can test the connection between the VPC using `ping` command which sends an ICMP ECHO_REQUEST to network hosts.
-To test connection we'll require the IP address of the servers within each VPC.
+To test the connection we'll require the IP address of the servers within each VPC.
 We can see obtain that by going to the `VM Instances` panel in the `Compute Engine` option from the menu.
 Once we obtain the IP address, we can ssh into each server and use `ping` to test the connection with another server that is in the peered network of that VPC.
-Here, first, we'll ssh into the `vm-proxy`, type `ping <IP_OF_DESTINATION_SERVER>` in the command line to connect with the `vm-db` server.
+Here, first, we'll ssh into the `vm-proxy`, and type `ping <IP_OF_DESTINATION_SERVER>` in the command line to connect with the `vm-db` server.
 We'll repeat the process for `vm-db` to `vm-proxy`, `vm-proxy` to `vm-api` and `vm-api` to `vm-proxy` to test those connections.
 If a connection gets established, it will log statistics in the cli.

 <details>
 <summary>Testing with <code>ping</code></summary><br/>